himanshuk282/ng-exercise/README.md

 5) Exercise: Demonstrate content projection with ng-content.
 6) Exercise: Demonstrate directives structural and attribute with renderer2,host listener,and host binding.
 7) Exercise: Demonstrate ngIf and ngFor together with practical example.
+8) Exercise: Demonstrate http server calls with example using services.
 Commits correspond to each exercises